Fudan-iGEM/2025-wiki/pages/inclusivity.md

 [^7]: Photovoice.org. (n.d.).
 Participatory photography.
 Retrieved October 26, 2023, from https://photovoice.org/participatoryphotography/

-### Additional References

 [^8]: The landscape for rare diseases in 2024.
 (2024). *The Lancet Global Health*, *12*(3), e341.

 [^9]: NIHR.
-(2024, April).
+2024, April.
 Starting Out Guide - Why and how to get involved in research.
 Retrieved from https://www.hra.nhs.uk/planning-and-improving-research/best-practice/public-involvement/resources/ (Accessed on: 2025/10/4)

 [^10]: Gao, H., & Chen, J. (2025).
 Sinicization of the Quality of Life Evaluation in Epidermolysis Bullosa and its reliability and validity test. *Nursing Research*, *39*(5).